Overview

 - Watch the

-- Surface rate-limit telemetry alongside your application health dashboards.
+X-RateLimit-Resetheader to know when full capacity returns. - Surface rate-limit telemetry alongside your application health dashboards.

 - Set alerts when remaining tokens fall below 20% of the current window.